Leeds Castle

 Leeds Castle is a castle in Kent, England, 7 mi southeast of Maidstone.
-It is built on islands in a lake formed by the River Len to the east of the village of Leeds.
+It is built on islands in a lake formed by the River Len to the east of the village of Leeds and is a historic Grade I listed estate.

 A castle has existed on the site since 857.
 In the 13th century, it came into the hands of King Edward I, for whom it became a favourite residence; in the 16th century, Henry VIII used it as a dwelling for his first wife, Catherine of Aragon.

-The present castle dates mostly from the 19th century.
-It has been open to the public since 1976.
+The present castle dates mostly from the early 19th century.
+Its last private owner, Olive, Lady Baillie, left the castle in trust to open it to the public.
+It has been open since 1976.